dsdobrzynski/drupal-behat_demo/README.md

 Use
 ---

-The build script `drush-build.sh` takes an optional argument which determines whether to slaughter an existing site:
+The build script `drush-build.sh` takes an optional argument which determines whether to install an existing site:

-* slaughter
+* install

 That's it.